lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

 Produces and publishes javadocs for a Maven project.

-Expects javadocs to be available in $WORKSPACE/target/site/apidocs
+Expects javadocs to be available in $WORKSPACE/target/site/apidocs, unless the mvn-dir parameter is supplied, in which case expects javadocs to be available in $WORKSPACE/{mvn-dir}/target/site/apidocs.

 :Template Names: